 Description: The Community Resources and Care Center (CRCC) houses the Community Food Giving Program, the Gary Center is the center and clearinghouse of food donations and houses the La Habra Employment & Training Division Adult Employment Program, the Homeless Outreach Program, the Clothing Line for clothes donations and distributions and more.
 Both are City owned facilities on Hillcrest Avenue at the Railroad Tracks in La Habra.
-In addition to these facilities, the La Habra Boxing Center and Guadalupe Park are also located on the site.
+In addition to these facilities, the La Habra Boxing Center and Guz Jupe Park are also located on the site.

-All of the facilities together are affectionately called the "Hillcrest Health and Wellness Center," where a good amount of City sponsored or co-sponsored programs for the at-risk are located.
-The facilities and outdoor areas are in need of upgrades and repair.
+All of the facilities together are affectionately called the "illcrest He ith and Wellness Center," where a good amount of City sponsored or co-sponse of programs for the at-risk are located.
+The facilities and outdoor areas are in need of upgrates and repair.
 Issues include parking, safety lighting, security, ADA compliance, and more.
-The Boxing Club is currently unoccupied and the City is interested in creating space for programs such as vocational and job training programs, a non-profit partner for afterschool program for at-risk youth, and for other programs that will work towards the eradication of homelessness in La Habra, while also assisting the low income and at-risk of homeless population at the same time.
+The loxing Club is currently unoccupied and the City is interested in creating space for programs such as vocational and job training programs, a non-profit partner for afterschool program for a risk youth, and for other programs that will work towards the eradication of home essees in La Habra, while also assisting the low income and at-risk of homeless population at the same time.